-Are electric scooters about to replace their petrol-driven counterparts as the dominant two-wheeled force on our roads?
+Are electric scooters and mopeds about to replace their petrol-driven counterparts as the dominant two-wheeled force on our roads?

-Improvements in battery technology in recent years have seen electric scooters increasingly become real contenders as an economical, environmentally-friendly option.
+Improvements in battery technology in recent years have seen electric motorcycles increasingly become real contenders as an economical, environmentally-friendly option.

-While motorists still largely shy away from pricey electric cars because of range anxiety, scooters are increasingly seen as a viable option by commuter-riders due to their ability to drastically reduce the time spent on the road.
+While motorists still largely shy away from pricey electric cars because of range anxiety, mopeds are increasingly seen as a viable option by commuter-riders due to their ability to drastically reduce the time spent on the road.

 So Bikesure has taken a look at what’s on offer.
 Although engine size typically dictates the differences between types of two-wheeled motors, electric scooters, mopeds and motorbikes are often viewed synonymously.
-As with their petrol-powered siblings, the restrictions on who can ride electric scooters are determined by their speed.
+As with their petrol-powered siblings, the restrictions on who can ride electric mopeds and scooters are determined by their speed.

-It’s vital to know the difference between true electric scooters and Electrically Assisted Pedal Cycles (EAPCs).
-EAPCs are classed as electric bicycles, they are limited to a maximum speed of 15mph and must have pedals.
+It’s important to know the difference between true electric motorcycles and Electrically Assisted Pedal Cycles (EAPCs).
+EAPCs are classed as electric bicycle, limited to a maximum speed of 15mph and must have pedals.
 This means that they can be ridden without a driving licence and do not require road tax, insurance or an MOT.

-The first category of true electric scooters is restricted to 30mph, equivalent to 50cc petrol scooters.
+The first category of true electric mopeds is restricted to 30mph, equivalent to 50cc petrol bikes.
 These need number plates, registration documents, road tax and must be MOTd after three years.
-Riders must wear helmets and the bikes cannot be used on motorways, but on the plus side they are road tax exempt.
+Riders must wear helmets and these rides cannot be used on motorways, but on the plus side they are road tax exempt.

-The most powerful scooters are treated as small motorcycles, and cannot be ridden without a valid CBT certificate or full motorcycle licence.
+The most powerful bikes are treated as small motorcycles, and cannot be ridden without a valid CBT certificate and L plate, or a full motorcycle licence.
 Check our guide to electric scooters and the law.

 Drawing inspiration from classics like the Vespa, the EV1200 is a stylish scooter with a top speed reported as 45mph.
-A range of customisation options is available, and a new model featuring lithium ion batteries was launched early in 2016.
-With only one UK dealer based in the Wirral), Artisan Scooters offer a UK mainland delivery service.
-This might not be the best choice for everyone but it could be the ideal choice for eco-friendly mods.
+A range of customisation options is available, and a new EV2000R model featuring lithium-ion batteries was launched early in 2016.
+Despite only having one UK-based dealer (in the Wirral), Artisan Scooters offer a UK mainland delivery service.
+This might not be the best choice for everyone, but it could be the ideal choice for eco-friendly mods.

 The first thing you notice about the Eko bikes range is how good they look.
 It’s the usual mix of modern designs with the token Vespa lookalike but the designers obviously had a particularly strong cup of coffee the morning they came up with them, because they are rather beautiful.
-The Zippy, is particularly nice.
-Sleek and thoughtfully designed.
+The E-moto Sport, is particularly sleek and thoughtfully designed.
 The performance matches the design, weighing only 75kg but boasting a battery that can do up to 50 miles per charge!
 The 48v version only travels up to 31 miles per charge, but weighs even less at 40kg (it’s also classed as an electric bicycle, so there’s no need for a licence, registration or insurance.)

 BMW C Evolution

 As battery technology improves and more modern materials come down in price we’re bound to see increasingly powerful and efficient electric vehicles.
-The majority of machines currently available are, well, scooters, but there are a few indications of what the future holds.
+The majority of machines currently available are, well, scooters and mopeds, but there are a few indications of what the future holds.

-The Daymak Beast (below) is a stripped back, chunky beast designed for off-road use.
+The Daymak Beast (below) is a stripped back and chunky vehicle designed for off-road use.
 One unique feature it includes is a solar panel, allowing for on-the-go charging.
 It won’t be completely self-sustaining, but it might well make the difference between walking or riding home.
-It is only available in the US, but there are some other dealerships around the world, including in Italy.
+It is mainly available in the US, but there are some other dealerships around the world, including in Italy.

-Are you ready to embrace electric scooters or motorbikes?
+Are you ready to embrace electric scooters, mopeds and motorbikes?
 Or do you already own one?
 We’d love to hear your thoughts on how it works for you, or if you can’t bear the thought of leaving behind the engine and exhaust notes of your favourite scooters and bikes.
 Bikesure insures all types of electric scooters, moped and motorcycles, see what you can save: get a quote.